PeerDiego/silent-test-script/sccm/readme.md

-# Silent Testing with SCCM
+# How to Deploy the eCDN Silent Runner Script with Microsoft SCCM

 __Last Update Date:__ June, 2024
 __Created By:__ Diego Reategui